Invasion of the Dinosaurs

 • The black and white first episode was shown for the first time (as best as we can determine) in the United States on station WXEL, on 17 December 1994.
 It was later shown by other stations, sometimes on its own as a "special", such as on KSPS in Spokane, which aired a single "never-before-seen-on TV 'lost'" Jon Pertwee episode on 18 March 1995.

 • We suspect the reason why part one was not available until the 1990s was, when the BBC released the serial in 1984 only stories that existed entirely in black and white or in colour were offered since many US broadcasters wanted to air omnibus versions, and colour serials with some parts in black and white were not as attractive to US stations.
-There were only two serials affected by this - Planet of the Daleks and Invasion of the Dinosaurs.
+There were only two serials affected by this - Planet of the Daleks and the Dinosaurs.
 Each was edited to "remove" their sole black and white episode.
 And since repeat fees had to be paid to the actors with speaking roles, with part one out of the equation, the BBC did not have to pay repeat fees to the half dozen or so actors who appeared only in part one.
 But after 1991, when the seven years rights period (1984-1991) had expired, the black and white first episode could finally be marketed under fresh repeats contracts, which now included the actors in Part One.

 US TV Guide descriptions